Let us walk on the 3-isogeny graph

 2. Figure 4: Benchmarks for the 3-isogenies walks (Our solution vs. QFESTA)

-4. Source-Code Technical Documentation: Doxygen
+5. Source-Code Technical Documentation: Doxygen

-5. Integrated CI/CD: Build, Test and Benchmarking
+6. Integrated CI/CD: Build, Test, Benchmarking, and Reporting

-6. Additional Resources' Build Process
+8. Additional Resources' Build Process

 1. Introduction